MichaelLangbein/tdl2/backend/data/wiki/programming/svelte.md

 But: assignments to properties of objects *will*.

-But but: assignements to proprties of properties of objects *won't*.
+But but: assignments to properties of properties of objects *won't*.

 A simple rule of thumb: **the updated variable must directly appear on the left hand side of the assignment**.